ibm-cloud-architecture/refarch-kc-gitops/README.md

 Updated 09/10/2021.

+## Considerations

+As presented in the [product documentation](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2021.2?topic=installation-structuring-your-deployment), "Considerations before deployment", we have to assess user roles and platform requirements.

+Here is the asumptions we define for the `kc-solution`:

+* Single admin team for OCP cluster and production projects within the cluster.
+* Developers manages staging and dev environment.
+This is a functional team developing the `kc-solution`
+* For the solution one gitops will define all environments and apps/services of the solution.
+* Developers will not have access to OpenShift cluster administration
+* Cloud Pak for integration operators are installed in all namespaces, and there is only one instance of each operator.
+* Only one Platform Navigator installed per cluster (in all namespaces) and it displays instances of capabilities from the whole cluster.
+* `ibm-common-services` is unique to the cluster.

+For real production deployment, the production OpenShift cluster will be separate from dev and staging, running in different infrastructure.

 ## Pre-requisites

 * Access to an OpenShift 4.7 or later.
 You can use the bring your own app [Red Hat OpenShift on IBM Cloud](https://developer.ibm.com/openlabs/openshift)